8891689/sm3-sm4-avx2/README.md

 # ZUC SM3 SM4 AVX2 optimized and common implementation of encryption algorithm
 ## Introduction

-This project is a C-language implementation compatible (C++) of the SM4 block cipher algorithm.
+This project is a C-language implementation compatible (C++) of the block cipher algorithm.
 Its core feature is deep optimization using Intel AVX (Advanced Vector Extensions) instructions, which significantly improves the speed of encryption and decryption operations.
-The implementation is able to process 8 SM4 data blocks (a total of 128 bytes) in parallel using SIMD (Single Instruction Multiple Data) technology.
+The implementation is able to process 8 data blocks (a total of 128 bytes) in parallel using SIMD (Single Instruction Multiple Data) technology.
 For any remaining data that does not constitute a complete 8 data blocks, the algorithm seamlessly falls back to traditional scalar processing methods to ensure complete data processing.

-This implementation includes the complete SM4 workflow, including key scheduling, the generation of internal T-Tables (pre-computed S-box and linear transformation L results) accelerated by AVX gather instructions, and data block transposition to suit the SIMD parallel architecture.
+This implementation includes the complete workflow, including key scheduling, the generation of internal T-Tables (pre-computed S-box and linear transformation L results) accelerated by AVX gather instructions, and data block transposition to suit the SIMD parallel architecture.

 ## Key Features

-*   **SM4 Algorithm Implementation**: Full support for SM4 encryption and decryption operations.
+*   **Algorithm Implementation**: Full support for encryption and decryption operations.
 *   **High-Performance AVX2 Optimization**: Utilizes AVX2 instructions (especially `_mm256_i32gather_epi32`, etc.) to process 8 data blocks in parallel, greatly improving throughput.
-*   **Dynamic T-Table Generation and Optimized Lookup**: Dynamically generates the T-Tables required by SM4 during initial execution and uses AVX gather instructions for efficient parallel lookups.
+*   **Dynamic T-Table Generation and Optimized Lookup**: Dynamically generates the T-Tables required by during initial execution and uses AVX gather instructions for efficient parallel lookups.
 *   **Data Transposition**: Performs necessary transposition operations on input and output data blocks to adapt to AVX data layout.
 *   **Cross-Platform Endianness Handling**: Built-in logic to automatically handle byte order (Endianness) conversions for different operating system platforms (Linux, macOS, Windows).
 *   **Hybrid Processing Capability**: Employs AVX parallel processing for data block counts divisible by 8; seamlessly switches to scalar mode for any remaining blocks.